MicrosoftDocs/security/zero-trust/azure-virtual-wan.md

 For Zero Trust, a [Premium Azure Firewall policy](/azure/firewall/premium-features) is required and should include the following settings:

 - [DNS Proxy](/azure/firewall-manager/dns-settings) – You should configure Azure Firewall as a custom DNS server for spoke VNets that protect the real DNS that resides in a shared service spoke or on-premises.
 Azure firewalls act as a DNS Proxy, listen on UDP port 53, and forward DNS requests to the DNS servers specified in the policy settings.
 For every spoke, you must configure a DNS server at the virtual network level pointing to the internal IP address of the Azure Firewall in the Virtual WAN Hub.
-You should not grant network access from spokes and branches to the custom DNS.
+You shouldn't grant network access from spokes and branches to the custom DNS.

 - [TLS inspection](/azure/firewall/premium-features#tls-inspection) should be enabled for these scenarios: